Non-local resources for error correction in quantum LDPC codes: Using non-local resource for stabilizer measurement

-An important aspect to ensure the fault-tolerance of our protocol is the ability to distinguish errors originating from the encoding process and those from the decoding operations.
-To do that, we redundify the decoding operation.
-By repeating the decoding operations and analyzing the syndromes measured after the two decoders, we can confidently determine whether the detected bit-flip errors, to first-order, originated in the encoding or the decoding part.
-In cases where the decoding is faulty and the syndromes for the bit-flip errors at the two decoding blocks disagree, we can conclude that the error, to first-order, occurred in one of the decoding blocks, leaving the data block unaffected \cite{aliferis_2007}.
+An important aspect to ensure fault-tolerance of our protocol is the ability to distinguish errors originating from the encoding and from the decoding operations.
+To do that, we redundify the ancilla block as shown in Fig.~\ref{Fig:Divincezo-Aliferis circuit}, decode it, measure, and then compare the measurement outcomes across all ancilla blocks.
+Since we focus only on the first-order failures, we assume that the other two ancilla blocks remain unaffected.
+By comparing the measurement results, we can confidently determine whether the detected bit-flip errors, to first order, originated in the encoding or the decoding part.
+As mentioned earlier, in cases where the decoding is faulty and the syndromes for the bit-flip errors at the two decoding blocks disagree, we can conclude that the error, to first order, occurred in one of the decoding blocks, leaving the data block unaffected \cite{aliferis_2007}.
 In this scenario, no correction or recovery operations are needed for the data block.
-Conversely, if the syndromes agree, it indicates that the detected errors, if any, to first-order, occurred either during the encoding or the ancilla-data CNOTs, both of which could affect the data.
+Conversely, if the syndromes agree, it indicates that the detected errors, if any, to first order, occurred either during the encoding or the ancilla-data controlled operations, both of which could affect the data.